tastapod/dotfiles/README.md

 1. If you get an error from `xcrun` you need to run `xcode-select --install` first.

 1. Add any host-specific settings in `~/.zlogin`, which is sourced last for a login shell.
-I use this for local tool and language installation:
+   I use this for local tool and language configuration:
     - homebrew
     - Go, Python (using [uv](https://docs.astral.sh/uv/)), Ruby, Rust, JavaScript
     - [Hugo](https://gohugo.io)